KikuAI-Lab/reliapi/docs/COMPARISON.md

 - Self-hostable, no dependencies on external services

 **Limitations:**
-- No streaming support yet
+- Limited streaming support (OpenAI only, Anthropic/Mistral in plans)
-- No built-in dashboards (Prometheus only)
+- No built-in dashboards (Prometheus + Grafana dashboards available)
 - No multi-tenant features
 - No prompt management